-Health care workers (HCWs) should wear surgical masks when providing care to residents when within 2m of a resident and for all encounters with other HCWs in the workplace where a distance of 2m cannot be maintained and the encounter is expected to last longer than 15 minutes.(7) If a resident has suspected or confirmed COVID-19 or is a COVID-19 contact staff should have access to a respirator mask (for example FFP2) and eye protection.
+Health care workers (HCWs) should wear surgical masks when providing care to residents when within 2m of a resident and for all encounters with other HCWs in the workplace where a distance of 2m cannot be maintained and the encounter is expected to last longer than 15 minutes.
+(7) If a resident has suspected or confirmed COVID-19 or is a COVID-19 contact staff should have access to a respirator mask (for example FFP2) and eye protection.
+In some circumstances a healthcare worker may choose to use a surgical mask and face shield.
+This must be based on the healthcare workers risk assessment and not because they lack access to respirator masks.
 During an outbreak contact and droplet precautions should be taken in the cohorted area or zone.

 In all other situations, a risk assessment should be undertaken by HCWs prior to performing a clinical care task, as per standard precautions.
 It is recommended that every effort should be made to avoid generalised use of PPE throughout the facility without considering the level of risk.
+RCFs should ensure that there is a risk assessment process in place for staff who decline vaccination.
 Transmission-based precautions should be applied immediately for all suspected cases and can be discontinued 14 days after symptom onset, where they have been fever free for five days.
 However, modifications to transmission precautions may need to be made as the setting is also the resident's home.
 Only in exceptional circumstances, where a Physician is concerned on clinical grounds that there may be an ongoing risk of transmission beyond 14 days (but no more than 21 days), then repeat testing may be considered in advance of ending transmission-based precautions.
 In all other cases, testing is not recommended to end precautions.
 In the case of a persistent cough and if there is clinical concern then an extended period of contact and droplet precautions may be considered for up to a maximum of 28 days.